Farinaz Koushanfar

 Farinaz Koushanfar is an Iranian-American computer scientist whose research concerns embedded systems, ad-hoc networks, and computer security.
 She is a professor and Henry Booker Faculty Scholar of Electrical and Computer Engineering at the University of California, San Diego.

 Education and career

 Koushanfar obtained her bachelor's degree in electrical engineering from Sharif University of Technology (BSEE 1998), a master's degree in electrical engineering and computer science from the University of California, Los Angeles in 2000, and a second master's degree in statistics and Ph.D. in electrical engineering and computer science from the University of California, Berkeley in 2005, with the dissertation Ensuring data integrity in sensor-based networked systems jointly supervised by Alberto Sangiovanni-Vincentelli and Miodrag Potkonjak.

 After postdoctoral research at the University of Illinois Urbana-Champaign, she joined the faculty of Rice University in 2006.
 She moved to her present position in San Diego in 2015.
+At UC San Diego Jacobs School of Engineering, Koushanfar serves at the Center for Machine-Intergrated and Security (MICS) as the center's co-director.